oddacious/oddacious.github.io/_posts/2015-09-07-nba-march-madness.md

 - Create an incredibly fun and wild NBA tournament to kick off the season
 - Bring NBA exposure to more cities and markets
-- Incentive every year to do well, through
+- Incent every team to do well, because:
     - The games count towards their record
     - Winning creates rest time late in the season
     - Winning increases your share of the profits